How to decide when you can't decide

 What happens inside the body?

-It's helpful to view the stress response - also called the fight or flight response - as the body's alarm system, preparing us for action.
+It's helpful to view the stress response - also called the fight or flight response - as the body's alarm system.

-Made for survival, when we feel we threatened (psychologically or physically) an inner alarm is triggered that rings throughout our body.
-It continues to ring until we believe we are safe.
+Made for survival, when we feel we threatened (psychologically or physically) this inner alarm is triggered and it rings throughout our body, preparing us for action.
+It continues to ring until feel safe again.

 Whether it’s positively motivating us to meet a deadline, encouraging us to rise to a challenge or exciting us to try something new, we will feel it in both body and mind as it readies us for difficulty.